-The consolidated financial statements incorporate the audited financial statements of the Company and all of its subsidiaries which are disclosed in Note 12 made up to the end of the financial year.
+The consolidated financial statements incorporate the audited financial statements of the Company and all of its subsidiaries made up to the end of the financial year.

 A subsidiary is an entity, including structured entities, controlled by the Group.
 Control exists when the Group is exposed, or has rights, to variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 The Group reassesses whether or not it controls an investee if facts and circumstances indicate that there are changes to one or more of the elements of control as mentioned above.